Which of the following reactions is not a type of organic chemist... | Channels for Pearson+

 1

-Identify the types of reactions listed: Hydrogenation, Saponification, Electrophilic addition, and Nuclear fission.
+Begin by understanding the types of reactions listed.
+Electrophilic addition, nucleophilic substitution, and oxidation-reduction are common types of organic chemistry reactions.

-Understand that organic chemistry reactions typically involve the making or breaking of covalent bonds in organic molecules.

-Hydrogenation is an organic reaction where hydrogen is added to a molecule, often used to reduce or saturate organic compounds.

-Saponification is an organic reaction that involves the hydrolysis of esters, typically fats, in the presence of a base to form soap and glycerol.

-Electrophilic addition is a common organic reaction where an electrophile reacts with a nucleophile, often seen in reactions involving alkenes or alkynes.
-Nuclear fission, however, involves the splitting of an atomic nucleus and is not related to organic chemistry.
+Electrophilic addition involves the addition of an electrophile to a nucleophile, typically seen in reactions involving alkenes and alkynes.

+Nucleophilic substitution involves the replacement of a leaving group by a nucleophile, commonly seen in reactions of alkyl halides.

+Oxidation-reduction reactions involve the transfer of electrons between molecules, changing the oxidation state of atoms, and are fundamental in organic chemistry.

 Watch next